idunnowhat2do/sugarcube/README.md

 - Persistent end-user options, via the `options` variable, the `MenuOptions` passage, and the options macros.
 - Twine/Twee tags as classes, on the active passage's container element and the page's `<body>` element, for styling.
 - Widget macros.
 Widgets allow you to create macros by using the standard macros and wiki text that you use normally within your story, so all Twine/Twee authors can now create simple macros regardless of technical aptitude.
-- Supports the backslash as a line continuation character.
-This is mostly useful for controlling whitespace when you want to wrap lines for readability, but not generate extra whitespace upon display, and the `<<silently>>` macro isn't an option because you need to generate output.  (similar to: [escape line breaks with backslashes](http://www.glorioustrainwrecks.com/node/5400 "http://www.glorioustrainwrecks.com/node/5400"), but embedded)
+- Supports the backslash (`\`) as a line continuation character.
+This is mostly useful for controlling whitespace when you want to wrap lines for readability, but not generate extra whitespace upon display, and the `<<silently>>` macro isn't an option because you need to generate output.  (similar to [escape line breaks with backslashes](http://www.glorioustrainwrecks.com/node/5400 "http://www.glorioustrainwrecks.com/node/5400"), but built in)
+- Supports inserting HTML directly into passage text, without needing to use the `<html>` formatter.
 - Supports the current set of TiddlyWiki markup (e.g. adds `<nowiki>…</nowiki>` &amp; table caption markup).
 - Supports the use of $variables in both the wiki link and image markup syntaxes (e.g. `[[$goThere]]` &amp; `[img[$someImgSrc]]`).
 - Embeds the jQuery library (2.x series).